Do you live in a South Essex Homes property in the City of Southend-on-Sea? Then this is your Forum website!

 Next Meeting of the Disability & Carers Action Group

-13th November at the Civic Centre Room 2 – ground floor
+14th May 25 at the Civic Centre Room – 1st floor please note this starts at 2pm

 There will be a presentation by